Playoff beard

-A playoff beard is the superstitious practice of male athletes not shaving their beards during the playoffs.
+A playoff beard is the beard superstitiously retained by a male athlete who does not shave during playoffs.
 Playoff beards were introduced by ice hockey players participating in the Stanley Cup playoffs, and are now a tradition in many sports leagues.
 Many fans of professional sports teams also grow playoff beards.
 The player stops shaving when his team enters the playoffs and does not shave until his team is eliminated or wins the Stanley Cup (or equivalent championship).

-The tradition was started in the 1980s.
-The 1984-85 Detroit Red Wings were the first team documented to wear them.
+The tradition was started in the early 1980s.
+Sometime in the early 1980s the New York Islanders decided to do so; and according to Islander Mike Bossy, was likely started by teammate Butch Goring.
+The 1984–85 Detroit Red Wings were the first team documented to wear them.
 Wings forwards Ivan Boldirev and Danny Gare began the practice in Jan.
 1985, trying to inspire the team to win four straight games.
 Defenseman Brad Park called it his "playoff beard" - thus coining the phrase.
-Sometime in the 1980's the New York Islanders also decided to do so; and according to Islander Mike Bossy, was likely started by teammate Butch Goring.
 The tradition is also practiced by nearly all North American hockey leagues, including high school leagues and the NCAA hockey teams, as well as minor league affiliates.
 According to some observers, one may trim the beard after a loss in an effort to change the team's luck; Jim Dowd and Roberto Luongo are examples of players who did this.